Skip to content

 6. Interview records

-8. Widening participation policy
+8. Widening participation strategy and plan

 This may be evidenced through:

-1. Programme specification
+1. Programme/qualification specification

 2. Prospectus